DavidEaton/DinnerSpinner/README.md

 * Endpoints are implemented as small, focused vertical slices

-* Business rules live close to their endpoints
+* Business rules lives in domain entities and value objects

-* Entities are intentionally minimal and expected to evolve
+* Entities and value objects represent our solution domain model

 * The codebase favors readability and explicit behavior over clever abstractions